ans-group/docs.ukfast.co.uk/source/dr-ha/bcp/generalinformation.md

 # Introduction to BCP

-Our Business Continuity Platform (also known as "BCP" or "clusters") are a highly-available configuration of RedHat or CentOS servers making use of several technologies to allow for failover in the event of an issue on one node node, along with the balancing of services across more than one server.
+Our Business Continuity Platform (also known as "BCP" or "clusters") are a highly-available configuration of RedHat or CentOS servers making use of several technologies to allow for failover in the event of an issue on one node, along with the balancing of services across more than one server.

 Depending on your requirements, you might be working with a different number of servers operating in BCP using different methods of replication in slightly different configurations, so please bare that in mind when using this documentation.

 This service can be deployed on physical hardware, or within our eCloud Hybrid / Private platforms - while many of the principles are similar, there are some differences between the two.
+The main difference is the use of SAN storage in place of DRBD.

 ## Two node (active / passive) clusters